The

 reported earlier that the

-FCA had updated guidance for cryptoasset firms
+FCA had updated guidance for cryptoasset firms, extending oversight to

 crypto promotions targeting UK consumers.
 The rules, aiming to enhance consumer